6112-fa25/6112-fa25.github.io/_pages/project/phase_3.md

 Unlike the first two phases, this and the remaining phases of the project will be done in teams of up to three people.
 Once you have formed a team, one member of your team should submit this [Gradescope assignment](https://www.gradescope.com/courses/1099582/assignments/6876716/grade) as soon as possible, and we will create a new GitHub repo for your team that you should use for the rest of the semester.

-On this form you will be able to indicate your programming language of choice, your preferred teammates, and whether you’d like us to match you up with other people.
-You may also indicate whether you'd like us to match you up with other people.

 If you don't receive a GitHub invitation within 24 hours after submitting the Gradescope assignment, let us know on Piazza.
 If you are still in search for teammates, do consider coordinating on [Piazza](https://piazza.com/class/meqenx20yy070s/post/5).

 ## Garbage Collection